top of page

 The noun 'peace' has a rich etymology that can be traced back to the Latin word 'pax,' which meant 'a state of tranquility, absence of war.'
 'Pax' was not only a concept but also a goddess in Roman mythology, symbolizing peace and harmony.
 This Latin root 'pax' further evolved into various languages, such as the Old English 'pēac,' and Middle English 'pees,' before settling into the modern English 'peace.'
 Throughout history, the idea of 'peace' has been highly valued by societies, and its etymology reflects humanity's enduring aspiration for a state or condition of harmony, tranquility, and the absence of conflict or hostility.
 The word's origins highlight the universal desire for a peaceful coexistence, a sentiment that transcends time and cultures.

-Quiz: Find the meaning of peace
+Quiz: Find the meaning of the noun peace:

 Try Again!